Catalonia Spain

 Tossa de Mar It is a town that I had avoided visiting on my last trips to the Costa Brava due to its reputation for being one of the most touristic corners of this area of Catalonia.

-But recently I had the opportunity to see a promotional video of the Girona province in which images of a small fortified enclosure on the seashore appeared, and after asking what it was, I discovered that it was the old town de Tossa de Mar.
+But recently I had the opportunity to see a promotional video of the Girona province in which images of a small fortified enclosure on the seashore appeared, and after asking where that place was, I discovered that it was the old town de Tossa de Mar.

 Consequently, visit Tossa de Mar became one of the priority objectives of my most recent trip to Costa Brava.